induktio/thinker/Details.md

 If any issues are encountered, first check if they occur with the vanilla game and/or Thinker without additional mods.
 Also some optional features provided by Thinker will be disabled while running PRACX because they would patch conflicting areas of the game binary.
 These disabled feature include:

+* Video mode and window size config options.
 * Smooth scrolling config option.
-* Windowed mode config option.

 Scient's patch is already included in the Thinker binary and does not need any additional installation steps from the user.
 Optionally it is possible to install the modified txt files provided by Scient's patch.
 Any other mod that uses a custom patched binary not listed here is not supported while running Thinker.
 Using any other binaries may prevent the game from starting if any of Thinker's startup checks fail because of an incompatible version.